 \section{Vacuum Cell Fabrication With Plastic Deformation Bonding}

-Ideal bonding conditions include pristine, ultra-flat, angstrom-level-roughness, and that ultra-clean wafers be brought into contact at high temperatures.
+Ideal bonding conditions include pristine, ultra-flat, angstrom level roughness, and that ultra-clean wafers be brought into contact at high temperatures.
 For flat-flat bonding of wafers, voids occur due to imperfections in wafer flatness and the presence of particulates \cite{rebhanPhysicalMechanismsCoppercopper2015b,hinterreiterSurfacePretreatedLowtemperature2018}.
 This problem is exacerbated with heavily processed wafers, such as those with deep cavities for MEMS devices and atomic vapors, where surface quality is compromised.
 Beyond surface quality issues, high temperature processing is needed to overcome bonding barriers for fusion bonding and metal-metal bonding alike.
 For instance, conventional MEMS bonding metals (aluminum, copper) readily form oxides that act as diffusion barriers, thus requiring high temperatures and surface preparation to achieve robust bonds \cite{rebhanPhysicalMechanismsCoppercopper2015b,hinterreiterSurfacePretreatedLowtemperature2018,karlenSealingMEMSAtomic2020}.

-To sidestep these processing issues, we employ metal-metal plastic deformation bonding with micro-knife-edges in a wafer-scale process (Fig. \ref{fig:Vapor_Cell_Fab}).
-Plastic deformation occurs when the applied compressive pressure on a material exceeds the materials ability to respond linearly via Hooke's law and permanent deformation of the structure occurs.
+To sidestep these processing issues, we employ metal-metal plastic deformation bonding with micro knife edges in a wafer-scale process (Fig. \ref{fig:Vapor_Cell_Fab}).
+Plastic deformation occurs when the applied compressive pressure on a material exceeds the material's ability to respond linearly via Hooke's law and permanent deformation of the structure occurs.
 The deformation process is continuous but materials exhibit critical points known as the yield-point where significant deformation begins.
-For deposited metals, these points are process dependent, however they are $\sim 200\,$MPa \cite{wangWaferLevelVacuumPackaging2017}.
+For deposited metals, these points are process dependent, however they are typically $\sim 200\,$MPa \cite{wangWaferLevelVacuumPackaging2017}.
 Deformation is realized by the application of localized pressure with our micro-fabricated knives realizing ultra-high pressure (GPa) contact points.